Eccleshall: Community

 The high street has numerous shops, pubs, restaurants and businesses.
 A farmers' market is held every month and the town holds its major festival every two years.
 The Eccleshall Show is held every summer at Sugnall Parks.

 Eccleshall High Street, with many Georgian and earlier buildings, is a conservation area.
 The town has been a regular winner in the Britain in Bloom competition and, in summer, the main parts of Eccleshall are bedecked with colourful floral baskets, organised by the town's civic group, the 'Ecclian Society'.

 Eccleshall F.C. are an English non-league football club.
 They play in the North West Counties League Division One.
 The reserves play in the Staffordshire County Senior League Premier Division.

 HM Prison Drake Hall is a women's closed prison.
 It is approximately a mile north of the town, near the village of Sturbridge.

 Nearby Cold Meece houses a British Army training area that used to be a Royal Ordnance Factory, ROF Swynnerton.
 It is often used by the Air Training Corps and the Army Cadet Force.

 Media

 Television in Eccleshall is served by BBC Midlands Today and ITV News Central.

 Local radio stations are BBC Radio Stoke, Hits Radio Staffordshire & Cheshire, and Greatest Hits Radio Staffordshire & Cheshire.

 The local newspapers are the Staffordshire Newsletter and Express and Star, who have offices in Stafford, and The Stone and Eccleshall Gazette which comes from Stone.

 Transport

 The A519 road runs through the town.
 Junction 14 of the M6 motorway is five miles south of Eccleshall on the A5013.

 The nearest railway station was Norton Bridge, three miles east, which formally closed in 2017.
 The nearest operational railway stations are Stafford and Stone.

 Chaserider operate Monday to Saturday bus service 432 between Eccleshall and Stafford, with some journeys via Woodseaves.
+Select Bus operate Monday to Friday daytime service 103 to Stone.